refinedev/refine/documentation/docs/useStepsForm.md

 import useStepsFormExample from '@site/static/img/use-steps-form-example.gif';

-`refine`'s `useStepsForm` hook allows you to split your form under an Ant Design based [Steps](https://ant.design/components/steps/) component and provides you with a few useful values to help you manage your form.
+refine's `useStepsForm` hook allows you to split your form under an Ant Design based [Steps](https://ant.design/components/steps/) component and provides you with a few useful values to help you manage your form.

 All we have to do is to pass the props it returns to our `<Steps>` and `<Form>` components.